Willie169/Android-Non-Root/README.md

 ## TrackerControl and InviZible Pro: Route Traffic through Tor, Block DNS over UDP, Set DNS Server, Block Trackers, etc.

-This section mentions Tor, for people who are new to it, please refer to the tutorial for it in [Tor, Tor Browser, NoScript Security Suite, and Torsocks](#tor-tor-browser-noscript-security-suite-and-torsocks).
+This section mentions Tor, for people who are new to it, please refer to [Tor, Tor Browser, NoScript Security Suite, and Torsocks](#tor-tor-browser-noscript-security-suite-and-torsocks).

 ### Install InviZible Pro

-InviZible Pro can be installed from F-Droid: <https://f-droid.org/packages/pan.alexander.tordnscrypt.stable> or Google Play: <https://play.google.com/store/apps/details?id=pan.alexander.tordnscrypt.gp>.
+InviZible Pro (`pan.alexander.tordnscrypt.stable`) can be installed from F-Droid: <https://f-droid.org/packages/pan.alexander.tordnscrypt.stable> or Google Play: <https://play.google.com/store/apps/details?id=pan.alexander.tordnscrypt.gp>.

 ### Install TrackerControl

-TrackerControl (also known as TC) can be installed from F-Droid: <https://f-droid.org/packages/net.kollnig.missioncontrol.fdroid>.
+TrackerControl (`net.kollnig.missioncontrol.fdroid`), also known as TC, can be installed from F-Droid: <https://f-droid.org/packages/net.kollnig.missioncontrol.fdroid>.

 **WARNING**: Please avoid use the Google Play version because it doesn’t have the feature like trackers blocking in order to comply with Google’s terms.